paceval/paceval/paceval in hardware/readme.md

 -   Xilinx ZC706, <https://www.xilinx.com/publications/prod_mktg/Zynq_ZC706_Prod_Brief.pdf>
 -   Xilinx ZCU104, <https://www.xilinx.com/products/boards-and-kits/zcu104.html>

-These development boards have been selected by us based on customers' specific needs for mathematical efficiency versus total hardware cost (such as bill of materials) and integration.
+These boards have been selected by us based on customers' specific needs for mathematical efficiency versus total hardware cost (such as bill of materials) and integration.
 The Digilent Arty Z7-20 makes sense for small and medium-sized mathematical functions, the Xilinx ZC706 for medium-sized and large mathematical functions and the Xilinx ZCU104 for large to very large mathematical functions and data centers (e.g. hyperscalers).

 Since the paceval-service itself running on the SOC only requires ARM32 or ARM64 support and no other specific requirements, the following description can also be applied to any other AMD Xilinx Zync-7000 platform development board.